 After the sun sets, head in the other direction to Fortitude Valley, Brisbane’s best nightlife location with everything from The Beat Megaclub to the more intimate Bowery bar.

-Cloudland, along Ann Street, is a destination in itself, with 5000 plants climbing 14 metre walls and its trademark bar constructed from 19,000 crystal balls.
-There’s floors and floors of booths, bars and restaurants here.
+Cloudland, along Ann Street, is a destination in itself, with 5000 plants climbing 14-metre walls and its trademark bar constructed from 19,000 crystal balls.
+There are floors and floors of booths, bars and restaurants here.

 The name of this street is a little misleading, as it’s all about colour and life along Grey Street and its surrounds.

 Sitting along South Bank, there’s plenty to do whether it’s shopping in boutiques such as Akuti, Izabel Shoes and Nancy King, or fine dining along the riverfront at places like Stokehouse, Poppolo and Cove.

 In the other direction along the river, head to Brisbane’s cultural precinct comprised of the Queensland Performing Arts Centre, Queensland Museum South Bank, Queensland Art Gallery, Gallery of Modern Art (GoMA), and State Library of Queensland.